 To facilitate the development of the skills, opportunities and networks necessary for participatory and accessible music-making to be available to all Victorians, whatever their skills or background.
 More here.
 Making music together is a great entry point into creativity and results in profound benefits to individual and community health and well-being.
 We deliver this mission by focussing our activities around four major goals:

-Goal 2: Participation: Draw new participants and artists into community music-making, focusing particularly on those new to participatory music making, and on diverse, marginalised and disadvantaged groups, such as regional communities, and those with a disability.
+Goal 2: Participation: Increase participation in community music-making, focusing particularly on those new to participatory music making, and on diverse, marginalised, and disadvantaged groups.

-Goal 3: Advocacy: Expand our role as the peak body for community music, fostering understanding of the value of participatory music-making in daily life, establishing participatory music-making as a common element of arts organisations’ strategies, community health programs, and broader government strategy.
+Goal 3: Advocacy: Expand our role as the peak body for community music in Victoria, fostering understanding of the value of music making in daily life, establishing participatory music-making as a common element of arts, education, community health and broader government strategies.

 How we deliver our goals: